National Assessment of Educational Progress (NAEP)

 NAEP produces The Nation’s Report Card and is considered the gold standard for large-scale assessment.
-It is the largest nationally representative assessment of what U.S. students know and can do in key subjects, which allows Tennesseans to see how our students are performing compared to peers in other states.
+Since a representative sample of students from each state take NAEP, it allows Tennesseans to see how our students are performing compared to peers in other states.

 NAEP assessments began in 1969 and are sponsored by the U.S. Department of Education.
 They are conducted periodically in reading, math, science, writing, U.S. history, civics, geography, and other subjects.
-Tennessee has participated in the state assessments since 1992.
-In October 2015, we learned how Tennessee and the nation performed on the 2015 math and reading assessments, which was taken by students in fourth and eighth grade.
+Tennessee has participated since 1992.

 - Why is NAEP important?

-NAEP results, especially on the math and reading assessments that are given every two years, are widely reported, and are an integral part of our nation’s evaluation of the condition and progress of education.
-NAEP gives us a good sense of the direction the nation is moving and provides valuable data to show long-term trend.
+NAEP results—especially on the math and reading assessments that are given every two years—are widely reported and are an important national indicator of state-level and national progress of education.
+NAEP gives us a good sense of the direction the nation is moving and provides valuable data with long-term trends.

-- How did Tennessee do on the 2015 NAEP math and reading tests?
+- How did Tennessee students do on the most recent NAEP math and reading tests?

 Tennessee has been the fastest-improving state in education over the past four years on The Nation’s Report Card.
 In the 2014-2015 school year, Tennessee fourth and eighth graders emphatically proved the gains from the previous three years are real and confirming that Tennessee’s students and educators are on the right track.
 We hit the goal we made four years ago to be the fastest improving state in the nation, and no state has had comparable growth.